 The weakening of the immune system as one grows older is quite common, as it is a part of the natural ageing process.
 Not only does this increase the chances of a senior falling sick but it also makes recovery more complicated.
 One of the most common illnesses that may affect seniors, strep throat is an infection which can lead to many complications unless dealt with properly.

 Strep throat can affect the elderly at any time but is more common during the winter months.
 If diagnosed and treated on time, strep throat is not a complicated illness to treat.
 However, if undetected or left untreated, it can lead to much more serious complications like rheumatic fever, kidney problems, or infections in the sinus or tonsils.
-Strep throat cannot be diagnosed simply on the basis of symptoms as the same symptoms can be caused by other conditions as well.
-However, being aware of what causes strep throat and the symptoms to look out for can help ensure that timely help is received by the patient.
+Strep throat cannot be diagnosed solely based on symptoms, since similar symptoms can also be caused by other conditions.
+However, understanding what causes strep throat and being aware of the symptoms to watch for can help ensure patients receive timely assistance.

 What is Strep Throat